This post may contain affiliate links. Please read our disclosure policy.

 Step 2: Prepare the soy yogurt

-If you’re using homemade soy milk, then you can follow the method outlined here
+If you’re using homemade soy milk, then you can follow the method outlined in my simple homemade soy milk recipe.

 Then for the yogurt, first, mix the agar-agar and cornstarch with a little milk and whisk until it’s a smooth slurry.